yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/cloud-alerts.md

 - When an alert triggers, YugabyteDB Managed sends an email notification once, regardless of how long the condition lasts.
 - When an alert triggers, a notification displays on the **Notifications** page.
 After the alert condition resolves, the notification dismisses automatically.
 - Alerts are enabled for all clusters in your account.
 - Alerts can have two severity levels: Warning or Severe.
+A third level, Info, does not trigger a notification.

 ## Configure alerts